 Using three actors, Living News dramatizes current Constitutional issues and shows characters grappling with how these issues impact their everyday lives.
-A debate between two students erupts at the start of a school assembly over whether saying the words "under God" in the Pledge of Allegiance violates First Amendment rights; a teenager and store owner struggle with the rights of citizens to own guns; three students deliberate what constitutes "unreasonable" search and seizure.
+A debate between two students erupts at the start of a school assembly over whether saying the words "under God" in the Pledge of Allegiance violates First Amendment rights; a teenager and store owner struggle with the rights of citizens to own guns; two students from different family structures offer competing views on the question of same-sex marriage.
 Incorporating video, contemporary music and current news broadcasts, the fast-paced performance involves the audience throughout and culminates by asking them to share their points of view in a "show of hands" vote on several timely issues.